JDASoftwareGroup/jdatech.github.io/_posts/2024-01-23-ensuring-code-quality-a-guide-to-dynamic-git-hub-pull-request-gates.markdown

         run: exit 1
 ```

-## Alternative Approach
+## Conclude with final Status Check

-Another workaround is to add job like the `required-status-check` in the following example to all dynamically required workflows.
+Another workaround is to add a concluding job like the `required-status-check` in the following example to all
+dynamically required workflows.

 ```yaml
 on: